 Gnathole – Adlington Road

 Tucked into a corner known as Gnathole, a dozen houses at the end of Adlington Road huddle against the boundary with Adlington.
 Lodge Brow rises above them on one side, the trees of Gnathole wood rise on another.
 They look out across the recreation ground with a backdrop of Kerridge Hill and White Nancy.
 A truly delightful spot – in spite of the name!
-Between Adlington Road and the Middlewood Way is the children’s playground offering a variety of swings and roundabouts, together with a very popular skate park, and room for ball games.
+Between Adlington Road and the Middlewood Way is the older children’s playground offering a variety of swings and roundabouts, together with a very popular skate park, and room for ball games.
 There is a small car park adjacent to the games area and access to the Middlewood Way, and a new (in 2017) path under the viaduct and over the river into the Waterhouse estate, giving access to Wellington Road.

 Almost unseen a small stream runs in a stone built culvert beneath the houses and all the way across the children’s playground, under the railway viaduct and only re-appears where it drains into the river Dean.
 Not a lot of people know that!